 Dear Spa Lover,

 This being the first review on the blog I thought it apt to begin at, well, the beginning.
 And for me that was at Nirvana Spa.
-The seed of my passion for spa was first planted during my management work experience here, some 19 years ago, having been awarded a scholarship for my HND in Beauty Therapy and Business Management.
+The seed of my passion for spa was first planted during my management work experience here, some 19 years ago!
 I was in awe of it all and nervously soaked up all the learning I could.
 And so, commenced an enduring love for the spa environment and therapies thereafter.

 This review walks you through the notable experiences of my customer journey.
 I love to share my experiences with frank and in-depth reviews to entertain, inform and ultimately encourage you to spa more in the pursuit of health, beauty and wellbeing.
 I add whatever hints and tips occur to me from my visits to help you have the most amazing spa visits yourselves.

 So, dive in and find out what happened on my last visit to Nirvana Spa, this time as a customer and with fellow spa fan hubby in tow.
 Be sure to check out my Favourite Experiences, Top Tips, Lost Points, Full Spa details including Tempting treatments to try and more! after the main body of the review.

 Nirvana is a large custom-built spa facility with (currently) 6 main pools for various purposes plus refreshing plunge pools and various thermal suites and relaxation areas.
 Exciting new developments are launching soon too.
 There’s a lovely spa garden with outdoor pool and sunken jacuzzies.
 There’s a café style restaurant and a large therapy suite with a wide, interesting and inclusive (cancer patients welcome) treatment menu.
 You can take a virtual tour here: https://nirvanaspa.co.uk/spa-facilities/